-When you are talking about the world of cryptocurrencies and NFTs, one term that comes up a lot is “smart contract”.
+When discussing the world of cryptocurrencies and NFTs, one term that comes up a lot is “smart contract.”
 Smart contracts have a big part to play in the DeFi landscape.
 But just what are they?
 You may know the term but not the meaning behind it, so here’s everything you need to know:

 Defining a Smart Contract